sara-salamat/gender-recognition-by-voice-python/README.md

  ## analysis

- Some statiscal analysis was done on our data, like distribution of year of birth, sex and ... .
+ Some statiscal analysis was done on our data, like distribution of year of birth, sex and etc .

  ## extract

- some features were extracted from voices using this script. we used [this article](https://github.com/sunilpankaj/Gender-Recognition-by-Voice-using-python/blob/master/Gender%20Recognition%20by%20voice.ipynb) for generating features.
+ Some features were extracted from voices using this script. we used [this article](https://github.com/sunilpankaj/Gender-Recognition-by-Voice-using-python/blob/master/Gender%20Recognition%20by%20voice.ipynb) for generating features.

  ## gender recognition

- we used support vector machines for classification. our accuracy was 93.6%.
+ We used support vector machines for classification. our accuracy was 93.6%.

  ## clustering

- we clustered our data with different number of clusters.
+ We clustered our data with different number of clusters.